• Skip to secondary menu

 The Classic Circle Time Activity for Toddlers – Songs and Rhymes

-Songs and rhymes are a great way to engage a group of toddlers, particularly if there is an entice element to them.
-When running circle time at toddlers group I would take requests for the children’s favourite songs.
+Songs and rhymes are a great way to engage a group of toddlers, particularly if there is an active element to them.
+When running circle time at toddlers group I would take requests for the children’s favourite songs which was good for older toddlers.

 Nursery Rhymes with Hand Motions